What is the Average Cost of College for 2025?

 How Student Loans Impact Cost of College

 Student loans often play a part in financing college costs.
-You’ll want to consider a few different things before choosing a student loan.
+You’ll want to consider a few different things before choosing a student loan as they typically require repayment with interest.

 Federal vs. Private